By Joel Pablo Salud

-JOEL PABLO SALUD is the editor-in-chief of the Philippines Graphic magazine, the country’s top newsweekly publication under the ALC Group of Publications (sister publication to the BusinessMirror).
+JOEL PABLO SALUD is the editor-in-chief of the Philippines Graphic magazine, the country’s top newsweekly publication under the ALC Group of Publications, which include the BusinessMirror.
 He is a member of the Unyon ng Manunulat sa Pilipinas (UMPIL) and the Manila Critics Circle.
 He regularly writes reviews for the Philippines Graphic Review of Literature.